HasanMammadov/VPC_Practice/README.md

 Any advise for common problems or issues.
 ```
-command to run if program contains helper info
+git help command to run if program contains helper info
 ```

 ## Authors